synthels/daphne-x86_64/building.md

 We use CMake as our build system, so you will have to install that first of all.

 Before building, you must also install the `i686-elf-gcc` compiler.
-The best way to get it is to use brew and install it by using the toolchain script
+The best way to get it is to use the toolchain script

 ```
 ./tools/toolchain.sh